Looking for an amazing kayak tour for your Montana vacation? Check out Sea Me Paddle!

-I had booked a kayak tour on what was recently voted “America’s cleanest lake.”
+I had booked a kayak tour on what was recently voted “America’s cleanest lake” and one of the top places to visit in Montana.
 It’s rumored that there are days that you can see straight down through the crystal clear water to the very bottom of the lake.
 But my mom, the beach girl, who loves doing anything water-related, who was the main reason I had booked a kayak tour as part of our Montana trip, was concerned.
 What if we had come all the way out to Montana just for her to paddle in a circle?

 Not that her concerns weren’t somewhat justified.
 Covering almost 200 square miles, Flathead Lake is the largest natural freshwater lake west of the Mississippi River.
 It’s so large that it often creates its own weather, which we experienced as an unforecast wind gust blew through the bay during our kayak tour.
 It’s not exactly the kind of place you want to venture out on your own if you don’t know what to do with a kayak.

 And I didn’t really want my mom, or my dad, paddling around in circles the whole time either.
 So how to take my parents, kayak-amateurs, on a kayak tour of massive Flathead Lake?
 The solution: with a guide, who could ensure that no one paddled in circles, got lost, drowned, carried off by eagles, or capsized by an unexpected tsunami, all while pointing out wildlife and historical facts we wouldn’t have known otherwise.

 A guide named BJ, owner of Sea Me Paddle.